-• We can imagine the type of experiment we would have to run to obtain experimental data.

-- At birth, each child is randomly given a highest grade that he/she must complete no more, no less. - \bullet Then, we eventually record, hourly or monthly or annual earnings.
+- We can imagine the type of experiment we would have to run to obtain experimental data. - At birth, each child is randomly given a highest grade that he/she must complete no more, no less. - Then, we eventually record, hourly or monthly or annual earnings.

-Causality and the Notion of Ceteris Paribus • The experiment is not feasible, and would be morally repugnant, anyway.

-• For problems such as measuring the value of education, we must usually rely on observational data.
+- The experiment is not feasible, and would be morally repugnant, anyway. - For problems such as measuring the value of education, we must usually rely on observational data.
 We can, for very large random samples of people, collect information on education and earnings.